 #2 Soak Stove Burners in Ammonia

-Your stove burners take the bulk of the greasy, gunky mess during cooking, so do them a favor and give them a good cleaning.
-Don’t worry: No scrubbing involved.
-To clear the crud, combine your stove burners and 1/4 cup ammonia in a plastic bag and let sit overnight.
+Your stove burners take the bulk of the greasy, gunky mess during cooking, so do them a favor and give them a deep cleaning.
+Don't worry: No scrubbing involved.
+To clear the crud, combine your stove burners and one-quarter cup ammonia in a plastic bag and let them sit overnight.
 They should come clean with a light sponge the next day.

 #3 Run Floor Vents Through the Dishwasher

-Scour as you might, removing all the accumulated dirt and dust from your floor and ceiling vents can be a spring cleaner’s nightmare.
-If yours are made of aluminum or steel, there’s a shortcut to spic-and-span: Just run them through the dishwasher on a water-only cycle.
+When debating how to deep clean your house, you can't go much deeper than tackling your floor and ceiling vents.
+Scour as you might, removing all the accumulated dirt and dust from vents can be a spring cleaner's nightmare.
+If your vents are made of aluminum or steel, there's a shortcut to spic-and-span: Just run them through the dishwasher on a water-only cycle.

 #4 Iron Out Bad Carpet Stains